 With rising demand, supply becomes a big concern.
 Since factories are not open during lockdowns, manufacturing was at a halt.

 Since the condition is unstable and demand for essential products is hiking, Amazon has taken a new decision.
 The brand has stopped shipments for non-essential items.
 As a result, it can focus on necessity goods like baby products, health, household, etc.

 4. Businesses are Diversifying Products

-Businesses are diversifying their products to sustain in this difficult time.
-This step is making it possible to stay safe and generate the essential revenue.
+Businesses are diversifying their products to sustain themselves in this difficult time.
+This step is making it possible to stay safe and generate essential revenue.
 For instance, some e-commerce stores have recently introduced health care products and wearable devices.

 5. Rise in New E-commerce Stores

 This huge shift towards digitization has led many brands to open e-commerce stores.
 Since storefronts were closed, online selling was the only option.
 Even now, when many countries are practicing smart lockdown, people prefer to buy online.